mohyaz11/OptimumSetupBook/manuscript/Spaces.md

 ## For Admins

 It's not hard to create a good separation between teams in one server with some effort and configuration.
 It might lead to less than optimal practices like creating a new set of environments and lifecycles per team or product.
-Your teams will have nice views of Octopus; your Octopus Administrators will not be as lucky.
+Your teams will have nice views of Octopus; your Octopus Administrators will not be so lucky.

 Octopus Administrators see everything in the Octopus server.
 They will see all of the projects, environments, tenants, and targets.
 That flexibility leads to highly populated pages that make it hard to find a specific item.